 Content Delivery in IPTV: Understanding Multicasting and Unicasting

 IPTV delivers content to users in two distinct streaming techniques.
 These are unicasting and multicasting.
-Both techniques serve various purposes in streaming and have their perks and drawbacks.
+Both methods serve various purposes in streaming and have their perks and drawbacks.
 Let’s discuss them below:

 Multicasting